michalsi/Reading-list/README.md

-# Reading-list
+# 📚 Reading-list

-Tracking books I've read (or mostly have listen to).
+📖 Tracking books I've read (or mostly have listen to) 🎧

 _Dates before October 2020 have been adapted after the fact._

 ## Currently on the shelf